kibeom12901/Overview-of-ST-P3-A-Unified-Vision-Based-Autonomous-Driving-Framework/README.md

   **Distance $d(\tau_h, \tau)$:** Measures how far the sampled trajectory $\tau$ is from the expert trajectory $\tau_h$.
 The goal is to minimize this distance for the selected trajectory.

-For more details and updates, you can refer to the official [ST-P3 GitHub repository](https://arxiv.org/pdf/2207.07601).
+For more details and updates, you can refer to the official [ST-P3 Research Paper](https://arxiv.org/pdf/2207.07601).